 "tomorrow - 2 days 23:59".
 See more on setting times.

-Use of date placeholders to initially set a Date attribute will result in the time portion (hours:minutes) being set to the users local OS system time.
+Beware the use of only date placeholders, without time indicators, to initially set a Date attribute will result in the time portion (hours:minutes) being set to the users local OS system time.
 Entering a time-less date into a Displayed Attribute value box, e.g. "21 Aug 2001" will also result in the time portion being set from the OS local time.
 Using a date designator to alter an existing date never alters the time part of the date attribute value.
 The time part of a date can be altered either by manually (re-)setting it or by use of time-related action codes.
+If current time is 17:03:24 (5 PM, 3 minutes and 24 seconds):

 Considering date vs. date-time in queries is discussed here.